 How long might it take?

-Will they inform you if you didn’t get the job?
+Will they inform you if you don’t get the job?

 What if you get rejected?

-And oh, no if you are unemployed, which makes it even harder to secure employment, as opposed to being already working, and trying to change jobs.
+And oh, no, if you are unemployed, it is even harder to secure employment than already working and trying to change jobs.

-With all these significant uncertainties comes great big rejections and this means we need to build resilience to weather the storm.
-Handling rejection is not easy – when someone says you are not “fit” for a role, repeatedly, it takes enormous courage to stand back up and keep moving forward.
-So, when nothing seems to be going your way, what do you do?
+With all these significant uncertainties comes big rejections, which means we must build resilience to weather the storm.
+Handling rejection is not easy – when someone repeatedly says you are not “fit” for a role, it takes enormous courage to stand back up and keep moving forward.
+So, what do you do when nothing seems to be going your way?

 10 Premium Career Tips to Build Resilience

 One aspect of building resilience is being proactive and knowing what to expect by researching your career aspirations.
 If you are trying to transition to a new career in education, research as much as possible, talk to common friends or acquaintances who are already teachers, attend professional events, and subscribe to relevant newsletters.
 Conducting adequate research will increase your chances of making an informed decision.
 You wouldn’t want to be neck-deep in a new teaching career or job and realize you made a mistake that could have been avoided by investigating and turning over every stone to avoid surprises.